kantemir11/Movie-Recommend/README.md

 	•	Data Source: Ensure you have the appropriate rights to use the movie data in your CSV file.
 	•	Security: Do not expose your secret keys or sensitive information in a public repository.
 	•	Deployment: For production deployment, consider using a robust database like PostgreSQL and configure appropriate security measures.

+Feel free to customize this README file further to suit your project’s specifics.
+Include any additional information that might be helpful for users or contributors.